reflectoring/reflectoring.github.io/content/blog/2022/2022-06-30-configuring-cors-with-spring.md

     }
 }
 ````
-By defining the annotation at both class and method levels its combined attributes will be applied to the methods i.e (origins, allowedHeaders, maxAge)
+- By defining the annotation at both class and method levels its combined attributes will be applied to the methods i.e (origins, allowedHeaders, maxAge)
+- In all the above cases we can define both global CORS configuration and local configuration using `@CrossOrigin`.
+  For attributes that accept multiple values, **a combination of global and local values will apply**.
+For attributes that accept
+  only a single value, **the local value will take precedence over the global one**.

 ### Enabling CORS Globally